MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

     * The front-panel or mock implementation (``.java``) changes.

-* Rebuilding the MicroEJ Platform is not necessary in the following cases:
+* Rebuild of the MicroEJ Platform is not required:

   * When the implementation (``.c``) of a Foundation Library changes.